xlladdins/xll/docs/Excel4MacrosA-D.md

   - > If standard is FALSE or omitted, Microsoft Excel sets the width
     > according to width\_num or type\_num.

->
+> &nbsp;

-Type\_num    is a number from 1 to 3 corresponding to the Hide, Unhide, or AutoFit Selection commands, respectively, on the Column submenu of the Format menu.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 corresponding
+to the Hide, Unhide, or AutoFit Selection commands, respectively, on the Column submenu of the Format menu.

 |               |                                                                                                                                                     |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |